harness-community/field-workshops/se-workshop-idp/instruqt-track/02-lab1-clone-the-repo/assignment.md

 git clone [[ Instruqt-Var key="HARNESS_REPO_URL" hostname="sandbox" ]]
 ```

-> # Switch to the [button label="Code Editor" variant="success"](tab-1) tab to continue
+> ## Switch to the [button label="Code Editor" variant="success"](tab-1) tab to continue
-From here we can take a look at our Terraform code to get a better understanding of what we will provision through an IaCM pipeline in the following labs.
+From here we can take a look at our code to get a better understanding of what we will configure in the following labs.

 > [!IMPORTANT]
 > Please do not make any changes at this time.